 Today we are unveiling Slack Connect Direct Messages, enabling secure direct messaging across organizations for the first time.
 Share your private invite link with a trusted partner, customer or vendor you work with, and they’ll be able to send you direct messages from their own Slack organization.

 Say you’re at the early stage of a project with a vendor and haven’t set up a channel yet, but you need to start coordinating with one or two team members from that vendor.
 Now you’ll be able to quickly communicate with Slack Connect DMs.
 This is a revolutionary step in how people can work quickly and securely with trusted external collaborators.
-To learn more about Slack Connect DMs, visit our website to get started.

 Slack Connect DMs release time frame: Early 2021